 Airplanes could generate 43 gigatonnes of planet-warming pollution through 2050, consuming almost 5 percent of the world's remaining carbon budget, according to a new Center report.

 Aircraft emit staggering amounts of CO2, the most prevalent manmade greenhouse gas.
-In fact, they currently account for 11 percent of CO2 emissions from U.S. transportation sources and 3 percent of the United States’ total CO2 emissions.
+In fact they currently account for some 11 percent of CO2 emissions from U.S. transportation sources and 3 percent of the United States’ total CO2 emissions.
 All told, the United States is responsible for nearly half of worldwide CO2 emissions from aircraft.

 Alarmingly, aircraft emissions are expected to more than triple by mid-century.
-But the Center is working to make sure that prediction doesn't come true: In December 2007, we joined with states, regional governments and other conservation groups to petition the U.S. Environmental Protection Agency to address the effects of aircraft pollution under the Clean Air Act.
+But the Center is working to make sure that prediction doesn't come true: In December 2007 we joined with states, regional governments and other conservation groups to petition the U.S. Environmental Protection Agency to address the effects of aircraft pollution under the Clean Air Act.
 The agency continued to drag its feet on the issue, so in June 2010 the Center and allies sued the agency for its failure to address global warming pollution from aircraft, ships and nonroad vehicles.
-The next year, a court ruled the EPA must formally determine whether greenhouse gas pollution from aircraft endangers human health and welfare.
-But since the agency hadn't made done so nearly three years later, in August 2014 the Center and allies filed a notice of intent to sue the EPA for failing to reduce global warming pollution from aircraft engines.
-The next month the agency announced the beginning of a domestic rulemaking process to determine whether the fast-growing carbon emissions from American aircraft endanger public health and welfare.
+The next year a court ruled that the EPA must formally determine whether greenhouse gas pollution from aircraft endangers human health and welfare.
+When the agency still hadn't done so nearly three years later, in August 2014 the Center and allies filed a notice of intent to sue it over its failure to reduce global warming pollution from aircraft engines.
+The next month the EPA announced the beginning of a domestic rulemaking process to determine whether the fast-growing carbon emissions from American aircraft endanger public health and welfare.